jvilk/BrowserFS/README.md

 grunt
 ```

-The minified release build can be found in `lib/browserfs.js`.
+The minified release build can be found in `build/release/browserfs.js`.

 Development:
 ```
 grunt dev
 ```

-The development build can be found as multiple AMD modules in `tmp`.
+The development build can be found as multiple AMD modules in `build/dev`.

 Custom builds: